LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARK_ILL_INPUT* if an argument has an illegal value.

    **Notes:**
       By default the next call to :c:func:`ARKStepEvolve()` will use the step size computed by ARKStep prior to calling :c:func:`ARKStepReset()`.
 To set a different step size or have ARKStep estimate a new step size use :c:func:`ARKStepSetInitStep()`.

       All previously set options are retained but may be updated by calling the appropriate "Set" functions.

       If an error occurred, :c:func:`ARKStepReset()` also sends an error message to the error handler function.

-.. _Usage.ARKStep.Resizing:
+.. _ARKODE.Usage.ARKStep.Resizing:

 ARKStep system resize function
 -------------------------------------